farm-ng/amiga-dev-kit/website/docs/tutorials/camera_streamer/03_camera_stream.md

 ### Run it

-Run the app on the brain by launching with the app button or run it through a terminal as described in [Command line arguments](#command-line-arguments).
+Run the app on the brain by launching with the app button or run it through a terminal as described in [**Command line arguments**](#command-line-arguments).

 ![camera-streamer](https://user-images.githubusercontent.com/53625197/216075393-6e578a01-677e-4279-b224-70fd3f73ce5f.png)